thaokarchandrajit/Real-Weather/README.md

 ## 1. Motivation

 The National Oceanic Atmospheric Agency [(NOAA)](http://www.noaa.gov/) tracks global weather using a network of about 12000 - 15000 sensors distributed globally.
 Global weather is one of the most dynamic systems in existance on the planet.
 The effect of disruptions caused by weather anomalies have far reaching consequences on all aspects human civilization.
-The impact of weather disruptions can be felt on global econmoy, food production, loss of life and global transport network etc.
+The impact of weather disruptions can be felt on global economy, food production, loss of life and global transport network etc.

 ![](Images/Global_coverage.png "Locations of global monitoring stations ")